nationalarchives/tdr-local-aws/README.md

 Or run the `FakeCognitoServer` object from IntelliJ.

-It runs on port 4600.
-This is not currently configurable, but could be made configurable if necessary.
+By default, the app runs on port 4600.

 [S3 ninja]: https://s3ninja.net/